Jocatins/react-context/README.md

-# A Brief introduction to React Context
+# A Brief introduction to React Context (useContext)

 In React, passing props is a fundamental concept that enables a parent component to share data with its child components as well as other components within an application.